 Evaluating a metabolic network reconstruction by qualitatively comparing it to known biochemical phenomena is a valuable way to gauge how close the network can represent actual biochemistry.
 To make more quantitative comparisons, we must convert the reconstruction to a metabolic model by imposing flux constraints on the network, enforcing mass balance on all metabolites, and optimizing to an objective function (Methods).
 A common way of quantitatively evaluating the resulting model is to simulate maximum cell growth under steady-state conditions and compare growth yield predictions to experimentally-determined values.
-Due to the narrow range of possible substrates for our hydrogenotrophic system and scarcity of growth yield data for our organism, we generated our own experimental measurements of growth yield.
+There is scarce published growth yield data for M. maripaludis.
 We conducted chemostat growth experiments under H2-limiting conditions and measured growth yields as described previously (53), but varied our dilution rate to gather a range of different yield measurements.
-Cell density was assessed using optical density (OD) and was previously reported as OD600=1 corresponding to 0.34 mg(dry weight)∙ml-1 (46).
-We were unsure of the efficacy of this value, in part because we measured at 660 nm rather than 600 nm.
-We re-measured this conversion factor using a combination of centrifugation and vacuum filtering (Methods) and plotted a new calibration curve (Supplementary Materials), determining that OD660=1 corresponded to 0.462 ± 0.015 mg(dry weight)∙ml-1.
-Using this value, we calculated measured growth yields based on growth rates (equal to dilution rates) and measured methane evolution rates (Methods).
-Measured growth yields are plotted in Figure 4 for 9 independent steady state time points.
+Cell density was assessed as optical density (OD) at 660 nm.
+Previous measurements at 600 nm determined a conversion factor of OD600=1 corresponding to 0.34 mg(dry weight)∙ml-1 (46).
+Using a combination of centrifugation and vacuum filtering (Methods), we plotted a new calibration curve (Supplementary Materials) and determined that OD660=1 corresponds to 0.462 ± 0.015 mg(dry weight)∙ml-1.
+Using this value, we determined growth yields and growth rates (equal to dilution rates) and compared them to measured methane evolution rates (Methods).
+Measured growth yields for nine independent steady state time points are plotted in Figure 4.

 We then tested our model by generating growth yield predictions and comparing them to measured growth yields.
-Growth yield predictions depend not only on metabolic steps where ATP is generated or hydrolyzed, but more heavily on ATP maintenance energies (67).
+Growth yield predictions depend both on metabolic steps where ATP is generated or hydrolyzed and on ATP maintenance energies (67).
 From a modeling perspective, maintenance energies are regarded as the moles of ATP needed to support cellular processes not otherwise depicted in metabolism, including DNA replication, RNA transcription, protein synthesis, and other requirements.
 We recognized that our model was essentially untrained in terms of ATP maintenance and contained automated values from our first draft reconstruction.
-Thus it was crucial to train our model by fitting to our experimental dataset.
+Thus, it was crucial to train our model by fitting to our experimental dataset.
 However, we were also wary of overfitting our model by training and testing on the same set of samples.
-We addressed both concerns by performing leave one out cross validation (LOOCV) on our full dataset.
+We addressed both concerns by performing “leave one out” cross validation (LOOCV) on our full dataset.
 Thus, for each of our nine growth rate values, we used the remaining eight growth rates and their associated measured methane evolution rates to derive ATP maintenance values.
 We then used that ATP maintenance value in our calculation of predicted growth yield for the given growth rate.
-Using this method allowed us to essentially test our model’s growth yield predictions on each separate test point while training on the remaining 8 measurements.
+This method allowed us to essentially test our model’s growth yield predictions on each separate test point while training on the remaining 8 measurements.
 The resulting predicted growth yields are plotted in Figure 4 along with our measured growth yields.
 As illustrated by this plot, our model was able to consistently predict growth yield within the 95% confidence interval of a measured test sample after being trained on a separate dataset.
 Though growth yield validation is not an absolute measure of model performance, our model’s ability to closely reproduce experimental results in a LOOCV setting that mitigated overfitting suggested a high propensity for generating viable growth predictions.
 Moreover, the relative consistency between measured and predicted values indicated our model’s robustness for predicting growth yields across a range of different dilution and methane secretion rates.